awsdocs/aws-cdk-guide/doc_source/troubleshooting.md

 You must bootstrap in every region where you will deploy stacks that require a staging bucket\.

 To avoid undesired AWS charges, you can delete the contents of the staging bucket after deploying\.
-You can find the bucket in the Amazon S3 management console; it has a name starting with `cdktoolkit-stagingbucket` \(It is possible to specify a different name when bootstrapping, but generally you should use the default name\.\)
+You can find the bucket in the Amazon S3 management console; it has a name starting with `cdktoolkit-stagingbucket` \(It is possible to specify a different name when bootstrapping, but generally you should use the default name\.\) You should, however, leave the bucket itself intact\.

-You should not need to delete the bucket itself, but if you do, it is best to delete the entire `CDKToolkit` stack through the AWS CloudFormation management console\.
-If you delete the staging bucket entirely, you must re\-bootstrap before deploying a stack that requires staging\.

 \([back to list](#troubleshooting_top)\)<a name="troubleshooting_forbidden_null"></a>